koyo-nic/grass-course-veroa/exercises/02_create_new_location/PITCHME.md

 >**Tasks:**
 >
->- Create a new location named @color[green](UTM18N) from L8 band 4 file and then reproject it to North Carolina location (mapset landsat)
+>- Create a new location named @color[green](UTM18N) from the L8 band 4 file and then reproject (with [r.proj](https://grass.osgeo.org/grass74/manuals/r.proj.html)) it to North Carolina location (mapset landsat)
->- Now, import (with reprojection) L8 band 3 file into North Carolina location (mapset landsat)
+>- Now, import (with reprojection on the fly) the L8 band 3 file into North Carolina location (mapset landsat)

 ---